rf20008/TheDiscordMathProblemBotRepo/TERMS_AND_CONDITIONS.md

 These Terms shall not be construed to prevent you from doing anything that the GPLv3 License allows you to do.
 In other words, if the GPLv3 or later allows you to do something that my terms prevent you from doing, you can still do it.

+You have the rights to copy, modify, analyze, run, distribute, etc my code, **but only as long as you follow the rules of the GPLv3**.
+If you do not follow the GPLv3, you must not copy my code and take it closed sourced, or do any other interaction with my code.
 ## 8: Remember to follow the Discord ToS

 As my bot is being hosted and run according to the Discord API and interacts with Discord in such a way that their terms apply, you must follow [Discord's Terms and Conditions](https://discord.com/tos).